Table of Contents Show

 Make the home a smart home.
 Affordable and straightforward upgrades such as programmable thermostats, whole-house generators, LED lights, water filtration systems, high-efficiency windows, and energy-efficient water heaters are attractive amenities when shoppers are looking at listings.

 In a 2017 survey by the brokerage firm T3 SIXTY, 40% of realtors believe that smart homes sell faster, regardless of the price.
 This is borne out by buyers as well.
-In the 2017 Global Luxury Real Estate Report, 76% of buyers agree that having a smart home is essential.
+In the 2017 Global Luxury Real Estate Report, 76% of buyers agree that having an intelligent home is essential.
 Upgrading your NYC apartment with smart technology is much easier than taking on a significant renovation.
 If you’re not sure where to start, look into intelligent appliances.

-In the 2017 Concept Community study by MFE, 18.2% of people listed appliances as the smart home feature with the highest ROI.
-And let’s not forget intelligent home security cameras, smart locks, and stylish shades, to name just a few of the options out there.
+In the 2017 Concept Community study by MFE, 18.2% of people listed appliances as the innovative home feature with the highest ROI.
+And let’s not forget intelligent home security cameras, smart locks, and stylish shades, to name just a few options.

 Upgrade Your DoorsUpgrade Your Doors

 Doors often get neglected, but they’re critical to setting the tone of your home to potential buyers (the front door in particular).
-Either refurbishing the ones you have (for example, getting repainted or re-dipped if they’re natural wood) or getting new ones will lift the entire feel of your place.
+Refurbishing the ones you have (for example, getting repainted or re-dipped if they’re natural wood) or getting new ones will lift the entire feel of your place.

 Remodel your storage spacesRemodel your storage spaces

-It is another area where a chat with a professional might come in handy.
-Getting a custom closet solution or expanding any storage space you have is an inexpensive way to build value.
+Another area where a chat with a professional might come in handy.
+Getting a custom closet solution or expanding any storage space is inexpensive to build value.

-From the second buyers walk into an apartment, they’re considering what space will look like with their stuff.
-The more comfortable you make it to build that vision (e.g., look at this fantastic shoe storage, That’s where I’ll keep my off-season footwear!), the more likely you are to get the offer you want.
+From the second buyers walk into an apartment, they’re considering what the space will look like with their stuff.
+The more comfortable you make it to build that vision (e.g., look at this great shoe storage, That’s where I’ll keep my off-season footwear!), the more likely you are to get the offer you want.